Asri Aspar: Club career

-Asri was a student of Brunei Sports School while playing for the youth clubs of Muara Vella and afterwards Al-Idrus FC.
-He signed for Indera SC in 2014 and scored nine goals, including the opener in a crucial 2–0 win against closest rivals MS ABDB, to help his club be champions of the 2014 Brunei Super League.
+Asri was a student of Brunei Sports School while playing for the youth clubs of Muara Vella and afterwards Al-Idrus.
+He signed for Indera in 2014 and scored nine goals, including the opener in a crucial 2–0 win against closest rivals MS ABDB, to help his club be champions of the 2014 Brunei Super League.

 On 1 April 2018, Asri scored in the final of the 2017-18 Brunei FA Cup against MS PDB to lift the trophy for the first time.

-Asri transferred to Kasuka FC when the 2020 Brunei Super League began.
-He scored on his debut in a 5–0 victory against Kuala Belait FC on 1 March.
+Asri transferred to Kasuka when the 2020 Brunei Super League began.
+He scored on his debut in a 5–0 victory against Kuala Belait on 1 March.

-Asri played a part at Kasuka's impressive campaign at the 2022 Brunei FA Cup, finishing as runners-up to DPMM FC.
+Asri played a part at Kasuka's impressive campaign at the 2022 Brunei FA Cup, finishing as runners-up to DPMM.
+He made a handful of appearances in his club's run to the league championship in 2023.

+Now fully fit and playing with a talented group of footballers, Asri found more productive playing time in the 2024–25 season, chipping in seven goals in 10 appearances to help his team capture the championship title for the second consecutive time.